Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   **7.** Now, I tried to flash the command “./flash_mac_test.sh”.
 It finally flashed the software and asked for my username and password for my edge impulse account.
   **8.** Once I typed this in, I was able to choose which project I wanted to connect my arduino to.
 Then my Arduino was connected to my laptop through edge impulse.
   **9.** Now, I was finally able to create a Model to detect falls using edge impulse.

+  I look forward to the next portion of my project!

 <!--
  # Other Resources/Examples